tlachut/Flutter-Dart-Projects/005_expense_tracker_app/README.md

 ### What I learned during this chapter:

 - Using the `uuid` package to generate new individual identifiers.
 - Using `enum` for defining a set of named constants.
 - Rendering Long Lists with `ListView` and `build` method for scrolling.
 - Creating a Custom List Item with the Card & Spacer Widgets.
 - Formatting Dates using `intl` package.
+- Setting an `AppBar` with a Title & Actions.